Tackle-eligible play: NFL

 A famous use of a tackle-eligible play came in the Monday Night Miracle when New York Jets lineman Jumbo Elliott caught a three-yard touchdown pass to cap a 23-point comeback against the Miami Dolphins.

 During the 2018 and 2019 NFL seasons, Seattle Seahawks offensive lineman George Fant garnered attention for his frequent use as a hybrid tight end and extra blocker on tackle-eligible plays.
 During one 2019 Monday Night Football matchup against the Minnesota Vikings, Fant reported as an eligible receiver 42 times, and helped the Seahawks to rush for a season-high 218 yards and win the game, 37–30.

+Tackle-eligible plays saw an uptick in usage during the 2021 season, which also saw the coining of a new term, thicc six (a play on the "pick six" in which a defender returns an interception for a touchdown), to describe tackle-eligible plays in which the eligible tackle catches the ball for a touchdown.

+A controversial play relating to the rule occurred during a 2023 game between the Detroit Lions and Dallas Cowboys.
+Lions offensive lineman Taylor Decker reported as eligible to referee Brad Allen and scored a two-point conversion to give the Lions a lead with 23 seconds left.
+However, Decker was penalized for being ineligible, as Allen had wrongly reported that another Lions offensive tackle, Dan Skipper, was the eligible lineman on the play.
+The Lions were unable to score a two-point conversion on two subsequent attempts and the Cowboys won, 20-19.
+Decker, Skipper, and Lions head coach Dan Campbell all stated that Allen had reported Skipper's number in error, which was supported by video evidence, as Decker was talking to the referee and Skipper was jogging to the line a few yards away.
+Allen's crew was later downgraded and did not participate that year's playoffs.